Emmie-B/Reflexing-With-Git/readme.md

-## Hello! git
+## Welcome TO Git

-- I'm adding this from 'profuction-branch'
+- This is comming from 'dev-emmie'
 - Plus using this code to publish a branch: 'git push --set-upstream origin production'